Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 But you're not broken.
 You're not failing.
 You're experiencing a treatable medical condition during one of the most challenging periods of human experience.

-The voice in your head telling you that you're not cut out for this, that your baby would be better off without you, that you're somehow fundamentally flawed—that's not your voice.
+The voice telling you that you're not cut out for this, that your baby would be better off without you β that's not your voice.
 That's depression talking.
 And depression lies.

 Your baby needs you.
 Not a perfect version of you, not a constantly happy version of you, but you.
-The real you, who loves fiercely even when struggling, who shows up even when it's hard, who seeks help when needed.
+The real you, who loves fiercely even while struggling, who shows up even when it's hard, who seeks help when it's needed.

 You don't have to carry this alone.
 Phoenix Health specializes in exactly what you're going through, and we're here when you're ready.